marcoviappiani/marcoviappiani.github.io/_portfolio/blocjams.md

 ## Solution

-Bloc Jams is mobile responsive and accessible from any browser.
+Jams is mobile responsive and accessible from any browser.
 The design is beautiful and minimal while the functionality is kept to a minimum.
 The advantage of using Angular.js is having a "single page app" with fast page load and solid architecture despite having three sections with different functionalities.

 this is an example of the code I used to set up a router that would switch between the different views: